 Anyone who tests or reviews software longs for those days when a "keeper" comes along.
 XandrOS Desktop Version 3 Deluxe Edition is definitely a keeper.

 XandrOS is one of a number of Linux distributions that are designed from the ground up for desktop users.
-It's built on Debian Linux, which is revered among Linux users for its maturity and and its time-tested stability.
+It's built on Debian Linux, which is revered among Linux users for its maturity and its time-tested stability.
 The present release of XandrOS runs on Linux Kernel 2.6.9 and uses KDE 3.3 for the desktop interface.

 Installation and Configuration

 Like most Linux distros (that's Linux slang for "distributions"), XandrOS has very modest minimum recommended system requirements: a 450 MHz Intel Pentium II or AMD K6/II processor, and 256 MB of RAM.
 This is one of the advantages of building a Linux box: You can save a fortune by buying hardware that's less than bleeding edge.
 (In fact, I tend to gravitate toward hardware that's a year or so old when building a Linux box.
-It's more likely to be supported by the operating system once it's been on the market for a while.)
+It's more likely to be supported by Linux once it's been on the market for a while.)

 For this review, I installed XandrOS on one of my standard test machines, which had the following configuration on that particular day:

-- DFI nForce2 400-AL mobo w/ integrated sound and nic
+- DFI nForce2 400-AL mobo w/ integrated sound and NIC

 - AMD Sempron 2500 CPU